Mysthaps/MyseIfRDPatches/README.md

 - **Auto Artist Links**: Automatically adds artist links to a level.
 - **Pause Menu Transparency**: Changes the transparency of the *background* while paused.
 - **Pause Menu Scale**: Changes the size of the menu while paused.
+- **Force Window Dance Scale**: Forces normal Window Dance resolution to always be at least 2x. *Does not apply to Simulated.*

 ## Notes